janoulle/NEGARestaurantScores/README.md

 3. In the docker-compose.yml file, update the restaurantscores-server.image setting to point to your local or remote image e.g. `restaurantscores-server:YOUR_VERSION`.
 4. At the root of the project, open a Terminal tab and type `cd docker`.
 Then, type `docker-compose up` to start the containers.

+# Health Checks

+1. Type `docker ps` at your terminal and you should see the restaurantscores-server app is UP.
+2. Alternately, ping `http://localhost:8080/restaurantscores/actuator/health` and you should get a 200 http status code response back and status with a value of 'UP'

 # What is this application

 1. This is a web service that can perform the following actions